Buy and Hold Property: A Real Estate Investment Strategy Guide

 While buy-and-hold investing can be a sound strategy for building long-term wealth, there are risks to consider.
 One of the most significant risks is the potential for vacancy.

-If a property sits vacant for an extended period, it can eat into profits and increase expenses.
 Additionally, unexpected repairs or maintenance can be costly, and investors should have a contingency plan for such scenarios.

 Another risk to consider is market fluctuations.
 Real estate markets can be volatile, and property values can rise and fall unexpectedly.